jirazoki/laravel-h5p/README.md

 A copy of the HP5 Laravel package that does not exist on Bitbucket anymore.
 Fixed the HP5 dependencies to stop it breaking.
 I am looking for some help with this, the package works as is but ideally you should be able to update the h5p dependencies, currently this is not possible.

+A [Wiki](https://github.com/garethredfern/laravel-h5p/wiki) has been created to put some initial notes together.

 ## Installation

 ```bash